Chinese choppers spotted near LAC, IAF sends fighter jets

 -

-Government sources told ANI, "The Chinese military helicopters were flying very close to the Line of Actual Control.
+Meanwhile, government sources told ANI, "The Chinese military helicopters were flying close to the Line of Actual Control.
 After their movement was picked up, the Indian Air Force fighter jets flew patrols in the area".
 The Chinese jets hadn't crossed over to the Indian side.

 -